waywardphilosopher/not-quite-blog/content/post/divination-and-love-in-the-symposium.md

 ---
-title: Divination and Love in the Symposium
+title: Divination and love in the Symposium
+subtitle: Divination belongs as much to love as to knowledge
 date: 2022-07-19
-subtitle: Divination belongs as much to love as to knowledge
+tags:
+  - plato
+  - love
+  - divination
 ---
 A curious definition of divination from Plato's *Symposium* 188 c-d: